opds-community/drafts/opds-1.2.md

 This representation is called a Complete Acquisition Feed and each OPDS Catalog Entry <em class="rfc">must</em> be ordered by atom:updated, with the most recently updated Atom Entries coming first in the document order.

-If available, each OPDS Catalog Feed Document in the OPDS Catalog <em class="rfc">should</em> contain an atom:link element with a relation of "http://opds-spec.org/crawlable" that references the Complete Acquisition Feed Resource.
+If available, each OPDS Catalog Feed Document in the OPDS Catalog <em class="rfc">should</em> contain an atom:link element with a relation of `http://opds-spec.org/crawlable` that references the Complete Acquisition Feed Resource.

-A Complete Acquisition Feed <em class="rfc">must</em> include a fh:complete element from [[RFC5005](https://tools.ietf.org/html/rfc5005)] unless pagination is required.
-See Section 2 of [[RFC5005](https://tools.ietf.org/html/rfc5005)] for the specification of the fh:complete element.
+A Complete Acquisition Feed <em class="rfc">must</em> include a `fh:complete` element from [[RFC5005](https://tools.ietf.org/html/rfc5005)] unless pagination is required.
+See Section 2 of [[RFC5005](https://tools.ietf.org/html/rfc5005)] for the specification of the `fh:complete` element.

 OPDS Catalog providers <em class="rfc">should</em> use a compressed Content-Encoding when transmitting Complete Acquisition Feeds over HTTP.
 See Section 14.11 of [[RFC2616](https://tools.ietf.org/html/rfc2616)] for more on compression.